Sweat gland: Other animals

 Non-primate mammals have eccrine sweat glands only on the palms and soles.
 Apocrine glands cover the rest of the body, though they are not as effective as humans' in temperature regulation (with the exception of horses').
 Prosimians have a 1:20 ratio of follicles with apocrine glands versus follicles without.
 They have eccrine glands between hairs over most of their body (while humans have them between the hairs on their scalp).

 The overall distribution of sweat glands varies among primates: the rhesus and patas monkeys have them on the chest; the squirrel monkey has them only on the palms and soles; and the stump-tailed macaque, Japanese monkey, and baboon have them over the entire body.

 Domestic animals have apocrine glands at the base of each hair follicle, but eccrine glands only in foot pads and snout.
-Their apocrine glands, like those in humans, produce an odorless oily milky secretion evolved not to evaporate and cool but rather coat and stick to hair so odor-causing bacteria can grow on it.
-Eccrine glands on their foot pads, like those on palms and soles of humans, did not evolve to cool either but rather increase friction and enhance grip.
+Their apocrine glands, like those in humans, produce an odorless oily milky secretion evolved, not to evaporate and cool, but rather to coat and stick to hair so that odor-causing bacteria could grow on it.
+Likewise, glands on their foot pads, like those on the palms and soles of humans, did not evolve to cool, but rather to increase friction and enhance grip.

 Dogs and cats have apocrine glands that are specialized in both structure and function located at the eyelids (Moll's glands), ears (ceruminous glands), anal sac, clitoral hood, and circumanal area.